Albert Pujols

 I’m just trying to put the bat on the ball and make something happen,” Marquis said.
 “Obviously, with the big guys coming up behind me, it’s their job to get it done.
 I’m up there just to try and make something happen.”[5]

-“You’re watching all this happen and you’re asking what else is (Pujols) going to do, hit another one?”
+“You’re watching all this happen, and you’re asking what else is (Pujols) going to do, hit another one?”
 Mulder said.
 “And that’s exactly what he does.”

 Rather than pitch around Pujols, Weathers went after the Cardinals slugger.
-He was ahead in the count 1-2 when Pujols turned on his fourth pitch of the at-bat, pulling the ball into the third deck, an estimated 441 feet away,[6] to win the game, 8-7.
+He was ahead in the count 1-and-2 when Pujols turned on his fourth pitch of the at-bat, pulling the ball into the third deck, an estimated 441 feet away,[6] to win the game, 8-7.

 “I tried to come inside on him,” Weathers said.
 “I left it over the plate too much.
-A guy like that you can’t do that, especially the way he was swinging today.”[7]
+A guy like that, you can’t do that, especially the way he was swinging today.”[7]

 Just before he crossed home plate and was mobbed by his teammates, Pujols did a brief celebratory dance.

 “Hey, you hit a walk-off homer, you get to do whatever you want,” Pujols said.
-“You need to be excited about it and you don’t get too many of those, so you need to enjoy them when they come.”[8]
+“You need to be excited about it, and you don’t get too many of those, so you need to enjoy them when they come.”[8]

 Pujols’ three home runs totaled 1,238 feet.[9]